likewise/newhopearm/cm0/README.md

 To interact with the Cortex-M0 either in server or in client mode depending on the script uploaded, we provide two python scripts.
-These can be found in the 'scripts' subdirectory.
+These can be found in the 'scripts' sub-directory.

 * Proof-of-concept binaries
     + Server test: `make runServer` invokes the NewHope server side test.
 It loads the code into the device memory and calls the test_server python-script to test the communication and computations of the server-side code on the device against results taken from the reference implementation.